Restaurant owners need to ensure satisfaction for diners.

 Online review sites have a huge influence for restaurants.
-Most people are more likely to try a new restaurant if someone they know (and trust) recommends it, but it isn’t limited to that, and online reviews wield enormous power towards the success of a restaurant.
+Most people are more likely to try a new restaurant if someone they know (and trust) recommends it.
+Online reviews wield enormous power towards the success of a restaurant.
 Word of mouth goes a long way.

 Review websites can provide a real advantage for both independent restaurants and chains alike.
 Not only do they provide details like name, address, hours, reviews, and sometimes a menu, but they’re far more likely to appear in organic search than the websites of most restaurant owners, and can provide an enormous amount of referrals.
 But only if you take your online reputation seriously.

 In a study by Harvard Business School, it shows that an increase of just one-star rating increase on Yelp can lead to a 9 percent revenue increase for a restaurant.